ibm-cloud-docs/EventStreams/eventstreams025.md

 [Connecting to {{site.data.keyword.messagehub}}](/docs/services/EventStreams?topic=eventstreams-connecting).

 The URL for the API's endpoint is provided in the ```kafka_http_url``` property.

+Use one of the following methods to authenticate:

 * **To authenticate using Basic Auth:**<br/>
     Use the ```user``` and ```api_key``` properties of the above objects as the username and password.
 Place these values into the ```Authorization``` header of the HTTP request in the form ```Basic <base64 encoding of username:password joined by a single colon (:)>```.